renpy/renpy/sphinx/source/config.rst

     If not None, a function that is called with no arguments after a replay completes.

+.. var:: auto_channels = { "audio" : ( "sfx", "", ""  ) }

+    This is used to define automatic audio channels.
+It's a map the channel name to a tuple containing 3 components:

+    * The mixer the channel uses.
+    * A prefix that is given to files played on the channel.
+    * A suffix that is given to files played on the channel.

 .. var:: config.auto_load = None

     If not None, the name of a save file to automatically load when